KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 https://wsvincent.com/django-for-ai-djangocon/
 -->

-Will works as a developer advocate at JetBrains and is a popular author and contributor to the community.
+Will works as a developer advocate at JetBrains and is a popular author, Django Chat podcaster, and Django News newsletter curator.

 His talk was about the shift happening due to AI.
 Django can and should be a part of it.